savonet/book/streaming.md

   `ftp://some.server/file.mp3`), in which case we want to download it beforehand in order to ensure that we have a valid file and that we will not be affected by the network,
-- the "file" might actually be more a recipe to produce the file (for instance `say:Hello you`, means that we should take some text-to-speech program to generate a sound file with the text `Hello you`).
+- the "file" might actually be more like a recipe to produce the file (for instance `say:Hello you`, means that we should take some text-to-speech program to generate a sound file with the text `Hello you`).